The Rumour: History

-Members of The Rumour came from the veteran UK pub rock bands Brinsley Schwarz, Ducks Deluxe and Bontemps Roulez.
-Throughout most of their existence (1975–1980), The Rumour consisted of founding members Bob Andrews (keyboards), Brinsley Schwarz (guitar), Martin Belmont (guitar), Andrew Bodnar (bass), and Stephen Goulding (drums).
+Members of the Rumour came from the veteran UK pub rock bands Brinsley Schwarz, Ducks Deluxe and Bontemps Roulez.
+Throughout most of their existence (1975–1980), the Rumour consisted of founding members Bob Andrews (keyboards), Brinsley Schwarz (guitar), Martin Belmont (guitar), Andrew Bodnar (bass), and Stephen Goulding (drums).
 Lead vocals were shared amongst all group members.

 The Rumour debuted on disc as Graham Parker's backing band on his 1976 album Howlin' Wind.
-While continuing to work with Parker (and to receive billing on his albums), the following year The Rumour began to issue their own recordings, starting with the 1977 album Max (a reply to Fleetwood Mac for calling their latest album Rumours).
+While continuing to work with Parker (and to receive billing on his albums), the following year the Rumour began to issue their own recordings, starting with the 1977 album Max (a reply to Fleetwood Mac for calling their latest album Rumours).
 1979 saw the band showcase their mastery of the new wave sound with Frogs, Sprouts, Clogs and Krauts, a commentary on European society.

 The Rumour were noted for their hard driving, skilled, tightly arranged ensemble playing.
-They have been compared to The Band and the Rolling Stones, frequently recalling both simultaneously.
+They have been compared to the Band and the Rolling Stones, frequently recalling both simultaneously.
 Together with Parker they recorded several albums, most notably 1979's Squeezing Out Sparks.

-Members of The Rumour (often, but not always, acting as a unit) also kept themselves busy during this era appearing as session musicians on various recordings issued by acts associated with pub rock and new wave.
-At various points, and on various recordings, The Rumour backed Nick Lowe, Dave Edmunds, Carlene Carter and other acts.
-As well, in 1977 Bodnar and Goulding played bass and drums, respectively, on Elvis Costello's first UK chart hit, "Watching the Detectives".
+Members of the Rumour (often, but not always, acting as a unit) also kept themselves busy during this era appearing as session musicians on various recordings issued by acts associated with pub rock and new wave.
+At various points, and on various recordings, the Rumour backed Nick Lowe, Dave Edmunds, Carlene Carter and other acts.
+In 1977, Bodnar and Goulding also played bass and drums respectively, on Elvis Costello's first UK chart hit, "Watching the Detectives".
 The band also backed Garland Jeffreys on the tour for his Escape Artist album.

-Feeling that their work was overlooked due to their image as Graham Parker's backing band, an album was planned for release as The Duplicates.
-However, the idea was ultimately shelved after the release of a single: I Want To Make You Very Happy / Call Of The Faithful.
+Feeling that their work was overlooked due to their image as Graham Parker's backing band, an album was planned for release as the Duplicates.
+However, the idea was ultimately shelved after the release of the single "I Want to Make You Very Happy / Call of the Faithful".
 Andrews subsequently left the group during 1979, with session musician Nicky Hopkins playing piano subsequently.
 The remaining quartet continued on, recording their own album Purity of Essence (1980) and serving as the backing band on Graham Parker's The Up Escalator (1980) before breaking up by 1981.
 Bodnar said of the band's breakup:

 Post-Rumour careers

-All of the former members of The Rumour worked fairly frequently as session musicians in the years following the Rumour's demise.
-Schwarz, Bodnar and Goulding all worked with Parker at various times since The Rumour's break-up, and Belmont has appeared on recordings by Elvis Costello and Nick Lowe.
-Goulding has also been a member of The Mekons since 1984.
+All of the former members of the Rumour worked fairly frequently as session musicians in the years following the Rumour's demise.
+Schwarz, Bodnar and Goulding all worked with Parker at various times since the Rumour's break-up, and Belmont has appeared on recordings by Elvis Costello and Nick Lowe.
+Goulding has also been a member of the Mekons since 1984.

 A compilation album of Rumour material (from their last two albums only) was released by Metro in 2000, entitled Not So Much a Rumour, More a Way of Life.